What Scrolling on Social Media Hasn’t Given You

 I’m happy to check your eligibility or walk you through it.
 Just reach out.

-Demystifying mental health benefits and the systems that shape your care.
+Learn more about mental health benefits and the systems that shape your care:

 – Why Couples Therapy Isn’t Covered by Insurance (Even If I’m In-Network)